 Probably you experience an EMV problem of the PC, and disturbances come in over the serial interface.
-You should use a shielded serial cable (please use the cable coming with the machines of vhf).
-Connect your PC on a seperate plug than for example the vakuum cleaner.
+You should use a shielded serial cable (please use the cable coming with your machine).
+Connect your PC with a separate wall-plug than for example the vacuum cleaner.
 Also the use of a seperate serial card may help.
 Usually a small company don't have to buy an expensive industry PC to get rid of those problems.